allisonburtch/consultancy/_posts/2020-03-10-Why-I-Started-Irl-Research_Lab.md

 I want to help you build that future.
 I'm talking about climate resilience, AgTech, food infrastructure, biotech, privacy, psilocybin/ketamine for mental health, batteries, 5G, space.
 Complicated projects that maybe don't have a clear endpoint.

 I have a lot of experience holding space in the midst of chaos and uncertainty.
 And I'm ready to do it now, with you.
-I've opened my schedule March 23rd-April 3rd to [talk to anyone](/contact) who is working on something new.
+I've opened my schedule March 23rd-April 3rd to <u><a href="/contact">talk to anyone</a></u> who is working on something urgently relevant.
 There is no project too big or too small.
 Let's be brave together.

 Blessings,